 Now that you have done the self test, it is time to move on the exercises and stretches which I have identified over a decade of working with clients who suffer from low back pain and muscular related sciatica.

-What you will find when you go through the exercises (both in the video below or from our mp3 audio files) and stretches is that some will really work, in that you will feel a tremendous stretch whereas others may give you little or no stretch at all.
+What you will find when you go through the exercises & stretches in the video below is that some will really work, in that you will feel a tremendous stretch whereas others may give you little or no stretch at all.
 Try them all, then prioritise the stretches in terms of which felt the strongest as that will be where your body is tightest.

 It is also a good idea to do these stretches in the middle or at the end of the day.
 Don't do them first thing in the morning especially if you are one of these people who experience pain at night when turning over in bed, or pain getting out of the bed first thing in the morning.